lamarkdown/lamarkdown/docs/process.md

 --------- | -----------
 `-caption` | With the [`la.captions`][captions] extension, this identifies the caption for a figure or table, and causes both to be wrapped (if appropriate) within a `<figure>` element.
 `-list-table`{.nowrap} | With the [`la.list_tables`][list_tables] extension, and when applied to a list (containing nested lists), this converts it into a table
-`-labels=...`{.nowrap} | With the [`la.labels`][labels] extension, and when applied to a heading, list, figure or table, this specifies a template for the numbering of that element.
+`-label=...`{.nowrap} | With the [`la.labels`][labels] extension, and when applied to a heading, list, figure or table, this specifies a template for the numbering of that element.
 `-no-label`{.nowrap} | With the `la.labels` extension, when applied to an element, causes any labelling to be omitted.
 [`-scale=...`{.nowrap}](#scaling) | When applied to an image, this scales both dimensions of the image by a linear factor.
 [`-abs-scale`{.nowrap}](#scaling) | When applied to an image, this disregards any global scaling rule.

-Directives have a long(er) form, starting with `md-` (e.g., `md-caption`), mostly for internal reasons so that they are not rejected by HTML parsers.
-The short `-` form is converted to the long `md-` form during Markdown processing.
+Directives have a long(er) form, starting with `md-` (e.g., `md-caption`).
+The short `-` form is converted to the long `md-` form during Markdown processing, so that they won't be rejected by subsequent HTML parsing.
 It is not generally necessary to use the long form inside Markdown documents, but it is possible.

 !!! note "Design Notes"

-    The use of `-` as a directive prefix is intended to minimise confusion relative to other possible syntactic choices, while requiring no extra Markdown parsing code beyond the existing `attr_list` extension.
+    The `-` at the start of directives is intended to minimise confusion relative to other possible syntactic choices, while requiring no extra Markdown parsing code beyond the existing `attr_list` extension.

-    We prefer to have _some_ means of distinguishing directives from ordinary HTML attributes, because:
+    It's useful to have _some_ means of distinguishing directives from ordinary HTML attributes, because:

     * The two groups have quite different semantics; and
     * We'd like to avoid possible future conflicts between the two.